Skip to main content

 6. 6

-Prepare the honey: hierve the piloncillo (raw cane sugar) with water and cinnamon 15 minutes.
-Bana the bunuelos with the honey hot and serve.
+Prepare the syrup: boil the piloncillo (raw cane sugar) with water and cinnamon for 15 minutes.
+Drench the buñuelos with the hot syrup and serve.

 Step 6